 One of the toughest decisions college students face is choosing a major.
 Nobody ever said choosing a major would be easy.
 It takes a great deal of time and hard work to make a decision this important.
-We think using the resources listed below will make it easier.
-We do not expect you to do it alone.
-Let us help you, but remember, the ultimate decision is up to you – YOU CAN DO IT!
+Use the guide below to help organize your decision process.

 List of Undergraduate Majors

 Print out the list of undergraduate majors and cross off the ones you know you are not interested in pursuing.
 If you do not know what a major is, do not cross it off!

 Take pride in knowing you have accomplished something by narrowing down the list of options, even if it is only by a little bit.

 Explore the MAJORS, MINOR & MORE webpage at UWO.
 This is an interactive webpage that will allow you to filter majors by types of degree or program and then directly connects you to the department website.

 Look up the courses that you would be required to take for your desired major.